RiosVal/SimpleToDoList/README.md

 # SimpleToDoList
-Install de node_modules in order for the app to work npm install
+-Install de node_modules in order for the app to work -npm install